Skip to main content

 Importanceโ€‹

-Visualized as the exclamation mark or arrow at the start of the appointment bar.
-This option can be driven by the back-office application and the meaning can be chosen when setting up the application (e.g. importance, priority, urgency, etc.).
+Shown as the exclamation mark or arrow at the start of the appointment bar.
+The back-office application can drive this value, and you choose what it means when you set up the application (for example importance, priority, or urgency).

 Importance indicator